sorelmitra/learn/sso/Readme.md

 ## Okta Configuration

-The Okta part of the integration was done in Okta Trial -> Applications -> Blue Jay Bird, screenshots in the `okta-trial` folder.
+The Okta part of the integration was done in Okta Trial -> Applications -> Blue Jay Bird, procedure in `okta-trial.md`.
 Key items:

 - This is an OIDC app.
 - The `Sign-in redirect URIs` points to the Auth0's login callback endpoint, which I discovered by using `Try Connection` in the latter.